demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackDefenseV2/CarbonBlackDefenseV2_description.md

 ### Create Access Levels and API Keys

 There are two versions of the API - V3 and V6.
 V6 includes all the APIs except for the Policy APIs.
-Therefore, in addition to creating an API key and API secret key, you also need to create a custom API key and a custom API secret key.
+Therefore, in addition to creating an API key and API secret key, you also need to create a custom API key and a custom API secret key for the policy related commands.
 Click [here](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-defense/latest/rest-api) for more information about the versions.

 #### Create a Custom Access Level